 To Build or to Destroy

-Speech is the tool of creation.
-Through it we can build individuals and the world.
-We can praise, encourage, and give others confidence.
-By making others feel important, we build them up, as if to say, "Your existence is necessary."
+Speech is the tool of creation, as in: “And God said, ‘Let there be light’ “ (Genesis 1:3).
+Through speech we can build individuals – with praise and encouragement.
+By making others feel important, we build them up, as if to say, “Your existence is necessary.”
 This is life-giving and life-affirming.

 One of the great American rabbis of the past generation, Rabbi Shlomo Freifeld zt”l, was known to have brought a neighbor back to Torah observance simply by caring enough to say "good morning.”